rodynenko/react-beginner-guide/README.md

 Roadmap / guide / starting points to undestanding and making great things with React.

 # Motivation
-There are a lot of great tutorials/courses/articles/collections of articles which can study you React, and show how to make great things with it.
-But as newbie to React ecosystem, it's hard to find where to start and what you need.
-So I believe, it will be a basement for your discoveries in the React's world.
+There are a lot of great tutorials/courses/articles/collections of articles which can help you study React, and show how to make great things with it.
+But as a newbie to React ecosystem, it's hard to find where to start and what you need.
+So I believe, it will be a good basement for your discoveries in the React's world.

 # Discover tree
-Before read futher I recommend to look into this [How-To](https://github.com/petehunt/react-howto).
-You can find stages of studing React there.
+Before reading futher I recommend to look into this [How-To](https://github.com/petehunt/react-howto).
+You can find stages of studying React there.
 In current guide you will find more detailizations, recommendations and what to read.
 * React itself
   * Good start is to look through Facebook's original [Tutorial](https://facebook.github.io/react/tutorial/tutorial.html#overview) and [Docs](https://facebook.github.io/react/docs/hello-world.html) (they are really great and contain important basics)
   * To test some features step by step you can on [Buildwithreact](http://buildwithreact.com/tutorial)